The Art of Smoking: Exploring the World of Smoking Meat

 At their essence, electric smokers use an electric heating element to produce heat.
 Instead of manually burning wood or charcoal to generate smoke, wood chips or pellets are placed near the electric smoker or heating element.
 As they heat up the electric part, they produce the much-desired smoke that cooks and flavors the meat.

-A Glimpse into Gas Smokers
+Gas Smokers

 Gas smokers utilize propane or natural gas as the smoker and primary heat source.
 Wood chips or chunks are introduced to the heat, producing the desired smoke which then infuses the meat with that rich, smoky flavor.
 These smokers are often vertical, with the smoker and heat source at the bottom and multiple racks for food placement above.

-Add a comment
+Leave a comment